PiotrKubiak/todo-list-react/README.md

 3. You can also delete a given task by clicking on the red icon
 4. You can hide selected tasks by clicking "Ukryj ukończone"
 5. You can select them all at once by clicking: "Ukończ wszystkie"
+6. You can check the details of a task by clicking on it
+7. This application has a task finder in the "Wyszukiwarka" field

 Thanks to the use of Local Storage, the tasks did not get deleted after restarting or refreshing the browser.
 You can approve tasks by clicking Enter.